 The Minnesota Historical Society preserves and makes available a wide range of materials chronicling Minnesota's history and culture.
 The goals of the Collections Department are to collect and preserve; provide access and interpretation; and engage in education and outreach.
 This blog is a tool to share these stories and let people know what is happening in the department.

-Citation: Victor O. Johnson Diary.
+Citation: Willard W. Bixby and Family Papers.
 Minnesota Historical Society, St. Paul, Minnesota.
-P1987
+A/.B624

 See it in Collections Online.

 This is the Gold Star Roll Record of Alexander P. Adwell from Renville, Minnesota.
 Adwell died on this day in the Battle of Belleau Wood from a machine gun wound.
 Seen here is the original Marine Corps Dispatch which informed Adwell's family of his death.
 Also included is a letter from one of Adwell's comrades to his family extending his condolences about their loss.
 He says that Adwell was an incredible soldier, and that he obtained all the qualities that make up a true soldier.